Generic blocks, foams and rods for biomechanical testing

 SYNBONE’s foam blocks are available as single layer blocks or with a 2nd layer of 3 mm on the top.
 Contact us for the different densities which meet your individual requirements.

 The bone-like Polyurethane coated plates with rubber skin are specially designed to enable the reproducible ballistic testing.
 They are available in diffent densities and sizes.

 SYNBONE’s osteoporotic, fractured or intact rods are the perfect alternative to human cadaver bones.
 We offer a wide range of different sizes and materials to achieve best testing results.

-Hemi-spheres and hollow spheres are designed to enable reproduible ballistic testing.
+Designed for ballistic testing.
 Available in various diameters and wall thicknesses.
-Made of bone-like Polyurethan and optionally deliverable with a rubber skin.
+Made of bone-like Polyurethan and optionally deliverable with a rubber skin simulating the periosteum.

 Our generic bones with a layer of soft cancellous foam and a layer of tissue with slightly elastic touch to simulate the periosteum.
 A variety of different segmental fractures are available.